-Acknowledged Mindfulness-Based Programs
+IPA-Acknowledged Mindfulness-Based Programs

-IPA-recognition means that an MBP
+IPA-recognition means that

-• is safe and effective,
+• it is safe and effective,

-• is innovative, in the sense that it meets the needs of a population or context, not currently provided for by an already existing MBP, and
+• it is innovative, in the sense that it meets the needs of a population or context, not currently provided for by an already existing MBP, and

 Recognition of a mindfulness-based program by the IPA does not include accreditation of training pathways or training institutions that deliver MBP’s.